Nurturing the Inner Monk - A Contemplative Boot Camp for Spiritual Companions

 Through four experiential learning sessions, Father Michael Fish will guide participants on a contemplative journey of affirmation and exploration.
 Those who offer spiritual care will be invited to nurture their own inner experience so they can better support the people they serve.
 The goal of the webinar series is simple - to unite the personal and universal, to engage in tender inquiry and truthful acceptance, to embrace our humanness and our spirituality as one.

 This is an open invitation to go within and beyond - to be thoroughly refreshed and freshly awakened.

 We've found the ideal person to guide you on this contemplative journey.
 Fr.
 Michael Fish, OSB Cam is a spiritual director, Camaldolese monk and masterful storyteller.
 He has inspired many groups, leading retreats internationally.
 His honesty, his vulnerability, his humor and his heart-opening questions invite others to follow a path of self-discovery.
 Watch the video below to get a sense of his approach.
 (Scroll down please for his bio.)

 "During our four sessions I hope to share with you a few basic themes for the spiritual life based on tradition and my own experience.
 I see our time together as an opportunity to revisit your own spiritual journey and perhaps consider new ways of engaging this adventure which, in turn, will benefit your ministry as spiritual directors and companions.
 The sheep only venture where the shepherd goes."

 "I’ll be using story and poetry for I believe story and symbol are vital companions for the journey.
-I look forward to walking with you and pray that this time together may makes our hearts burn and open our eyes."
+I look forward to walking with you and pray that this time together may make our hearts burn and our eyes open."

 Our live sessions will run on 4 consecutive Tuesdays in November (5, 12, 19, and 26).
 All sessions begin at 1 PM (Seattle/ Los Angeles) time.
 All sessions are 75 minutes in length.